-With support for prevalent enterprise data formats (XML, JSON, databases, flat files, EDI, etc.), MapForce is an extremely effective, lightweight, and scalable ETL tool.
+With support for prevalent enterprise data formats (XML, JSON, databases, flat files, EDI, Protocol Buffers, etc.), MapForce is an extremely effective, lightweight, and scalable ETL tool.
 MapForce offers a straightforward, visual user interface that lets you easily load any supported mapping structures and then use drag and drop functionality to connect nodes and add data processing functions and filters, or use the visual function builder for more complex ETL projects.

 In addition to its visual interface, MapForce is also accessible through a flexible Java or COM-based API, providing an integrated automation layer to your ETL implementations.

 MapForce allows you to easily associate your ETL data structures using drag and drop functionality.

 Advanced data processing filters and functions can be added via a built-in function library, and you can use the visual function builder to combine multiple inline and/or recursive operations in more complex ETL or data integration projects, and even save functions for use in other mapping projects.